 From Wikipedia, the free encyclopedia

 It is very important that you understand that one should never jeopardize their health for fasting purposes.
 Those who can not fast from food for any reason should think about fasting from other items or activities in your life.
 This could be gossip, video games, Facebook, television, texting, going out in the evenings...
 It is not always about the item(s) you refrain from but the lack of them that brings you closer to the Lord.
-Please consult Fr Gary if you need to come up with an alternative fasting plan.
+Please consult Fr Constantine if you need to come up with an alternative fasting plan.

 Orthodox Christians observe four types of fasting days:

 - Strict Fast.
 Refrain from eating meat, fish, oil, wine, diary, and eggs.

 - Fish, oil, wine, eggs and dairy are allowed.
 Refrain from eating meat.

 - Wine and oil are allowed.
 Refrain from eating meat, fish, diary, and eggs.

 Fasting, or abstaining from food, was a discipline practiced by our Lord himself.
 It was after forty days of prayer and fasting in the wilderness, that Jesus victoriously faced the temptations of the devil (Matthew 4:1-11).
 He asked his disciples to use fasting, coupled with prayer, as a means to achieve spiritual victories (Matthew 17:21; Mark 9:29; Luke 2:37), and the example of the Lord was followed by the disciples in their apostolic ministry and instruction to the early Christians (Acts 14:23; 27:9; 1 Corinthians 7:5; 2 Corinthians 6:5, 11:27)